-Registry key Description root/ConnectionType/xdmcp/coreSettings/ priorityInConnectionLists Sets the priority of this connection type when it is displayed in the Connection Manager and the Configuration Wizard that displays during initial setup.
-A higher value will move the connection type towards the top of the list.
+Registry key Description towards the top of the list.
 If set to 0, the connection type is hidden from Configuration Wizard and is shown last in Connection Manager.
-Connections types with the same priority are listed in alphabetical order. root/ConnectionType/xdmcp/coreSettings/ serverRequired Sets whether a server name or address is unused, optional, or required for this connection type. root/ConnectionType/xdmcp/coreSettings/ stopProcess Sets the behavior that should occur when connection-mgr stop is called on this connection.
+Connections types with the same priority are listed in alphabetical order. root/ConnectionType/xen/coreSettings/ serverRequired Sets whether a server name or address is ${\tt unused}, {\tt optional},$ or ${\tt required}$ for this connection type. root/ConnectionType/xen/coreSettings/ stopProcess Sets the behavior that should occur when connection-mgr stop is called on this connection.
 By default this is close , which will send a standard kill signal to the process.
 When set to kill , the process specified by appName will be forcefully killed.
-When set to custom , a custom execution script specified by wrapperScript will be executed with the argument stop to terminate the process gracefully. root/ConnectionType/xdmcp/coreSettings/ watchPid If set to 1, the connection is monitored under the name specified by ${\tt appName}$ .
-This key should not need to be modified. root/ConnectionType/xdmcp/coreSettings/ wrapperScript Sets the script or binary to execute when launching this connection type.
+When set to custom , a custom execution script specified by wrapperScript will be executed with the argument stop to terminate the process gracefully. root/ConnectionType/xen/coreSettings/watchPid If set to 1, the connection is monitored under the name specified by ${\tt appName}.$ This key should not need to be modified. root/ConnectionType/xen/coreSettings/ wrapperScript Sets the script or binary to execute when launching this connection type.
 This is the primary script handling all connection settings and command line arguments for the connection.
-This key should not need to be modified. root/ConnectionType/xdmcp/gui/XdmcpManager/ name This registry key is either used internally or reserved for future use.
-The value should not be changed. root/ConnectionType/xdmcp/gui/XdmcpManager/ status This registry key is either used internally or reserved for future use.
-The value should not be changed. root/ConnectionType/xdmcp/gui/XdmcpManager/ title This registry key is either used internally or reserved for future use.
-The value should not be changed. root/ConnectionType/xdmcp/gui/XdmcpManager/ widgets/address Controls the state of the Address widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
-If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xdmcp/gui/XdmcpManager/ widgets/autoReconnect Controls the state of the Auto reconnect widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
-If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xdmcp/gui/XdmcpManager/ widgets/autostart Controls the state of the Auto start priority widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
-If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xdmcp/gui/XdmcpManager/ widgets/color This registry key is either used internally or reserved for future use.
-The value should not be changed. root/ConnectionType/xdmcp/gui/XdmcpManager/ widgets/fontServer Controls the state of the Font server widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
-If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state.
+This key should not need to be modified. root/ConnectionType/xen/coreSettings/ CGPTimeout Sets the period of time in seconds during which the client will attempt a CGP reconnection.
+Copying a large file to or from a USB drive will keep the session alive during the CGP timeout period.
+If the CGP timeout period is too short, the session will be disconnected while copying a large file.
+If there is a network problem, an error message will not appear during the CGP timeour period, and it will take longer than usual for a reconnection prompt to appear. root/ConnectionType/xen/general/TWIMode Controls seamless mode for published applications.
+This setting directly maps to the Citrix .ini file setting TWIMode. root/ConnectionType/xen/general/ TWIModeResizeType This setting directly maps to the Citrix .ini file setting TWIMOVeResizeType. root/ConnectionType/xen/general/ allowReadOnA allowReadOnZ If set to 1, a user can read the mapped drive. root/ConnectionType/xen/general/ allowWriteOnA allowWriteOnZ If set to 1, a user can write to the mapped drive. root/ConnectionType/xen/general/async If set to 1, asynchronous polling is enabled.
+This setting directly maps to the Citrix .ini file setting CommPollSize . root/ConnectionType/xen/general/autoReconnect If set to 1, automatic session reconnection is enabled.
+This is not the same as the connection-specific auto-reconnect.
+This occurs internally within the Citrix client without restarting the connection.
+This setting directly maps to the Citrix .ini file setting TransportReconnectEnabled. root/ConnectionType/xen/general/ bitmapCacheSize Sets the minimum size for bitmap caching.
+This setting directly maps to the Citrix .ini file setting PersistentCacheMinBitmap. root/ConnectionType/xen/general/bottomMonitor Sets the screen area of the bottom monitor to show the virtual desktop.
+If set to 0, the monitor is not used to show the virtual desktop.